Plus 3 Grantholders.

 Who has successfully applied for the Plus 3 programme?

-Listed below are grantholders with the institutions at which they were conducting research upon submitting their applications, listed under the year in which the applications were approved.
+Listed below are grantholders with the institutions at which they were conducting research upon submitting their applications.

 - Dr Anne-Kathrin Classen – University of Freiburg